Jacob-1122/CFB_Roster_Scraper/README.md

 ## Usage

-Run the script and provide teams and years when prompted:
+Just run the script:
 ```bash
 python CFB_Roster_Scraper.py
 ```

+- The script will automatically fetch and save rosters for the specified schools and years.
-Results will be saved in the `CFB_Rosters/` folder.
+- Results will be saved in the `CFB_Rosters/` folder (which is ignored by git).

 ## Example Output
-- `Wisconsin_Roster.xlsx`
+- `CFB_Rosters/Wisconsin_Roster.xlsx`
-- `Oregon_Roster.xlsx`
+- `CFB_Rosters/Oregon_Roster.xlsx`

+## Notes
+- The `CFB_Rosters/` directory is ignored by git (see `.gitignore`).
+- Only the specified list of schools will be processed.
+To change the list, edit the `TEAMS` variable in the script.

 ## Contributing